What is wasabi?

-No. We use a proprietary microwave vacuum process which, because it operates at a lower temperature that other drying system, preserves more nutrients.
+No. We use a proprietary microwave vacuum process which, because it operates at a lower temperature than other drying processes, preserves more nutrients.
 Our cycle time is only 20 minutes compared to hours for other systems.

 Is the preparation of your wasabi capsules regulated by a government body?

 Yes.
 Health Canada conducts a rigorous review before granting the two licenses required to make Natural Health Products – a site license and a product license.

 What is the recommended dosage for your capsules?

 The recommended dosage is 2 or 3 200mg capsules daily.
 Three capsules give you approximately 40 percent of the daily requirement of glucosinolates.

 Couldn’t I get all the nutrients I need by eating fresh, cruciferous vegetables?

 You could but you’d have to eat a lot of vegetables.
 In addition to that, we tend to overcook our vegetables which destroys most of the nutrients.